-Real Estate Valuation/Appraisal Definition
+Real Estate Valuation Definition

-Reasons Why Real Estate Valuations are Needed?
+Reasons Why Real Estate Property Valuations are Needed?

-Residential Personal Property:
+Residential Personal Property (Personal Home):

 - Used often by underwriters to settle on a value of security for home mortgage loans.

-Residential Rental Property and Rental/Non-Rental Commercial Properties
+Residential Rental Property & Commercial Property

 - To estimate the value of a potential rental property to assess if it’s a worthy investment piece.